-- 1. Pass each of the four High School Assessment (HSA) tests The passing scores for each of the HSAs are: Algebra/data analysis, 412; English, 396; biology, 400; and government, 394.
-There are two potential test substitutions: - Advanced Placement (AP) or International Baccalaureate (IB) tests For students who have earned a score approved by MSDE - Modified HSA An alternative test for students with disabilities who meet the specific participation criteria based on the IEP process - Combined-Score Option.
-Students must earn a combined score of 1602 when the four HSA test scores are added together.
-This allows students to offset a low score on one test with a high score on another test(s). - 3.
-Bridge Plan for Academic Validation.
-Students who did not pass one or more of the HSAs after taking the test twice and meet eligibility criteria must successfully complete assigned projects in the specific HSA content area to fulfill the testing requirement for that content area.
+- Pass each of the three High School Assessment (HSA) tests.
+The passing scores for each of the HSAs are: Algebra/data analysis, 412; English, 396; and, biology, 400.
+There are two potential test substitutions: - Advanced Placement (AP) or International Baccalaureate (IB) tests - For students who have earned a score approved by MSDE. - Modified HSA An alternative test for students with disabilities who meet the specific participation criteria based on the IEP process. - 2.
+Combined-Score Option.
+Students must earn a combined score of 1208 when the three HSA test scores are added together.
+This allows students to offset a low score on one test with a high score on another test(s).